-The most common question people ask after deciding they want to buy Bitcoin is not "how" but "how much."
-And it's the question most Bitcoin content gets wrong.
-The usual answer is some variation of "buy as much as you can" or "stack sats."
-That's not a financial plan.
-That's a slogan.
+Once you decide to buy bitcoin, the next question is "how much."
+Most Bitcoin content gets this wrong.
+The usual answer is some version of "buy as much as you can" or "stack sats."
+That is a slogan, not a financial plan.

-This guide gives you actual frameworks for deciding how much Bitcoin to buy based on your income, your existing portfolio, and your honest assessment of how much risk you can handle.
-There's no single right number.
-But there is a right process for finding yours.
+This guide gives you frameworks for deciding how much to buy based on your income, your existing portfolio, and an honest look at how much risk you can handle.
+There is no single right number, but there is a right process for finding yours.

 Why There's No Single Right Answer

-The right amount of Bitcoin to buy depends on variables that are unique to you: your income, your expenses, your existing debts, your savings, your financial goals, your time horizon, and your emotional tolerance for watching an investment drop 30% in a week.
-No article, no podcast host, and no influencer on social media knows those numbers.
-Only you do.
+The right amount depends on variables that only you know: your income, expenses, debts, savings, financial goals, time horizon, and how you actually react when an investment drops 30% in a week.
+No article, podcast host, or social media influencer has those numbers.

 Someone earning $50,000 a year with student loan debt and no emergency fund has a very different answer than someone earning $150,000 with a fully funded 401(k) and six months of expenses in savings.
-Both could have strong conviction in Bitcoin's long-term potential.
+Both might believe strongly in Bitcoin's long-term potential.
 But the responsible allocation for each is wildly different.
-Treating them the same is reckless advice.

-The "just buy as much as you can" mantra is popular in Bitcoin circles because it's simple and because it has historically rewarded people who followed it early.
+The "just buy as much as you can" mantra is popular because it is simple and because it has historically rewarded early adopters.
 But survivorship bias is real.
-You don't hear from the people who over-allocated, panicked during a crash, and sold at a loss because they needed the money for rent.
-Those stories don't make it into Twitter threads.
-A good allocation is one you can stick with through a 50% drawdown without losing sleep or being forced to sell.
+You do not hear from the people who over-allocated, panicked during a crash, and sold at a loss because they needed the money for rent.
+Those stories rarely surface.
+A good allocation is one you can hold through a 50% drawdown without losing sleep or being forced to sell.

 The Percentage of Income Framework

-One of the simplest ways to think about how much Bitcoin to buy is as a percentage of your gross income.
-This approach works well for people who are just starting to invest or who want a clear, repeatable number they can automate each month.
-It takes the guesswork out and turns Bitcoin buying into a habit rather than a decision you agonize over every time.
+One of the simplest approaches is allocating a percentage of your gross income.
+This works well if you are just starting to invest or want a clear, repeatable number you can automate each month.
+It turns Bitcoin buying into a habit rather than a decision you agonize over every time.

-There are three tiers worth considering.
-At 1% of gross income, you're dipping a toe in.
-It's enough to learn how exchanges work, get comfortable with wallets, and have real skin in the game without any meaningful risk to your financial stability.
-For someone earning $75,000 a year, that's about $63 a month.
-At 5% of gross income, you're making a meaningful allocation.
-This is the range where Bitcoin starts to actually matter in your financial picture, but it's still conservative enough that a 50% price drop won't derail your life.
-For that same $75,000 earner, it's about $313 a month.
-At 10% of gross income, you're in aggressive conviction territory.
-This is a significant commitment and should only be considered if your other financial bases are covered: emergency fund is full, high-interest debt is paid off, and you're already contributing to retirement accounts.
-At $75,000, that's $625 a month.
+Three tiers worth considering.
+At 1% of gross income, you are testing the water.
+That is enough to learn how exchanges work, get comfortable with wallets, and have real skin in the game without risking your financial stability.
+For someone earning $75,000 a year, that is about $63 a month.
+At 5% of gross income, you are making a meaningful allocation.
+Bitcoin starts to matter in your financial picture at this level, but a 50% price drop still will not derail your life.
+For that same $75,000 earner, it is about $313 a month.
+At 10% of gross income, you are in aggressive territory.
+Only consider this if your emergency fund is full, your high-interest debt is paid off, and you are already contributing to retirement accounts.
+At $75,000, that is $625 a month.

 Many financial advisors suggest keeping speculative or high-volatility assets under 5-10% of your income.
-Bitcoin, despite its maturation as an asset class, still falls into this category for most traditional planning frameworks.
-Starting at 1% and working your way up as your comfort and understanding grow is a perfectly rational approach.
-There's no prize for going all-in on day one.
+Bitcoin still falls into this category for most traditional planning frameworks.
+Starting at 1% and increasing as your comfort and understanding grow is a rational approach.

 ▪ Monthly Bitcoin Allocation by Income Tier